Enhancing multimodal cooperation via sample-level modality valuation: Introduction

-To alleviate the above problem, we analyze the correlation between uni-modal discriminative ability and its contribution, then find that \emph{enhancing the discriminative ability of low-contributing modality during training could indirectly improve its contribution in a sample, and accordingly enhance multi-modal cooperation}.
-Therefore, we propose to train the low-contributing modality in a sample with a targeted manner based on the contribution discrepancy between modalities.
+Based on the above empirical results, we first analyze the effect of the modality with clearly lower contribution in a sample and find that \emph{its presence would potentially increase the risk that the multimodal model collapses to one specific modality}.
+Hence, it is urgent to recover the suppressed contribution of these low-contributing modalities.
+To alleviate the above problem, we further analyze the correlation between uni-modal discriminative ability and its contribution, then find that \emph{enhancing the discriminative ability of low-contributing modality during training could indirectly improve its contribution in a sample, and accordingly enhance multimodal cooperation}.
+Therefore, we propose to train the low-contributing modality in a sample in a targeted manner based on the contribution discrepancy between modalities.
 Specifically, we first valuate the uni-modal contribution at sample-level via our Shapley-based modality valuation metric.
-Then input of identified low-contributing modalities is re-sampled with dynamical frequency determined by the exact contribution discrepancy, to targetedly improve its discriminative ability.
-Considering the computational cost of sample-wise modality valuation, we also propose the more efficient modality-wise method.
+Then the input of identified low-contributing modalities is re-sampled with a dynamical frequency, determined by the exact contribution discrepancy, to improve its discriminative ability targetedly.
+Considering the computational cost of sample-wise modality valuation, we also propose the more efficient modality-level method.

-With our methods, the contribution of overwhelmed modality is recovered to some extent, improving multi-modal cooperation, and model performance is subsequently boosted (orange and purple lines in Figure~\ref{fig:shap-ucf101} and~\ref{fig:value-ucf101}).
-Overall, our contributions are as follows. \textbf{Firstly,} we introduce a fine-grained modality valuation metric to observe the uni-modal contribution at sample-level. \textbf{Secondly}, we observe and further analyze the low-contributing modality issue, which could worsen the multi-modal cooperation. \textbf{Thirdly}, methods are proposed to strengthen low-contributing modalities, reasonably improving multi-modal cooperation.
+As Figure~\ref{fig:teaser-bias}, our methods considering the sample-level modality discrepancy achieve considerable improvement on both existing curated and our global balanced dataset, Overall, our contributions are as follows. \textbf{Firstly,} we introduce a sample-level modality valuation metric and further analyze the low-contributing modality issue, which could worsen the multimodal cooperation. \textbf{Secondly}, methods are proposed to strengthen low-contributing modalities, reasonably improving multimodal cooperation. \textbf{Thirdly}, we propose the MM-Debiased dataset with fine-grained multimodal discrepancy, which is closer to the realistic scenario.